 I also wrote a series of connected short stories called “Greenville: Where Longing Meets Loss.”
 It is available on Amazon in three editions, Keeping, Sharing and Unfinished.

 While writing and editing are often paired, editing is its own beast and one that I’ve done quite a lot of.
 Need an editor?
 Let me know.

 Coming from an artistic family, I have been an artist since I was a kid.
 My Grandpa Jens was a landscape painter and had a sign painting business.
 My Grandma Bea did all sorts of artsy things, like creating dollhouse furniture and crocheting and drawing.
 My mother is a master at crocheting complex afghans.

 My art forms include fiber arts of all types (sewing, crocheting, knitting, embroidery, bead art, etc.), drawing, photography and graphic design.
 My favorite software is Adobe Indesign, which I use to design various publications, brochures, forms, & etc. My love of books and creating publications has also drawn me to bookbinding, though I am a novice at it.

 Check out my work online to see examples of my art.

-Through my writing and my work at the Morrison County Historical Society, I have become a public historian.
+Through my writing and my work at the Morrison County Historical Society, I became a public historian.
 Not only do I love to research history topics that are little known or not well-remembered and present them to the public, I am keen to persuade people of the importance of learning how to think like a historian.
-To that end, I have a blog called The Pragmatic Historian that explores the various uses of history.
-If this particular blog doesn’t appear to be all that active, it’s because I’m pouring most of my blogging time into The Pragmatic Historian.
-Check out my work there.

 Need a writer, editor, artist or historian for a project?
 Drop me a line on my Contact page.